markstringer-dti/markstringer-dti.github.io/dti.md

 Person 1: [Putting mimed fake telescope to their eye] Look over there!
 On the horizon?
 There's a ship, and a flag!
 Is that a skull and cross bones?

-As with the first scene that we talked about, the other performers have a decision to make.
-One obvious decision here is to "yes and" the Pirate ship.
+As with the first scene that we talked about, the other performers have a choice to make.
+One obvious choice here is to "yes and" the Pirate ship.

 Person 2: Oh my God the Pirates are coming.
 Haul up the sails, let's try to outrun him.